Skip to main content

 2.1 Page Title Hierarchy

-Use clear, simple titles that reflect user intent.
+Use clear, intuitive heading structures that match user intent.

 Best practices:

-• Use H2s for main sections (Rates, Benefits, Eligibility, How to Apply, FAQs)
+• H2s for major sections (Rates, Benefits, Eligibility, FAQs)

-• Keep headings concise (5–8 words when possible)
+• Keep headings concise (five to eight words when possible)

 • H1: Personal Loans for Every Budget